evpo/EncryptPad/docs/en/readme.md

 It is easier than building on Windows.
 All you need is to install Qt, Python and run:

     ./configure.sh --all

-<div id="dynamic-build"></div>

-### Dynamic build

-    ./configure.sh --all --use-system-libs

-Build with dynamic linking to libraries.
-It also uses `Botan` and `Zlib` installed on the system instead of compiling their source code under `deps`.
-On Ubuntu, install `libbotan1.10-dev` and `zlib1g-dev` packages before building.

 <div id="build-on-fedora"></div>